 In May 2015, news outlets began reporting the story of Chalice Zeitner.
 Ms. Zeitner fraudulently obtained a second trimester abortion paid for by Arizona taxpayers through the AHCCCS program.
 In the course of investigating the fraud, the FBI report revealed a chilling detail: the baby, delivered at 22 weeks gestational age, was born alive and breathing, yet received no medical intervention.
-The baby was left without care for twenty minutes before she passed away.
-3
+The baby was left without care for over an hour before she died.

-On the heels of that tragic story followed an even more troubling report after the release of 911 tapes in which an abortion clinic worker at Family Planning Associates in Phoenix stated that a baby delivered alive after an attempted abortion was breathing.
-"We can't provide that care, except for oxygen, and we're trying to keep the fetus stable until someone arrives," the clinic worker said.
+On the heels of that tragic story followed an equally troubling report after the release of 911 tapes in which an abortion clinic worker at Family Planning Associates in Phoenix stated that a baby delivered alive after an attempted abortion was breathing.4 "We can't provide that care, except for oxygen, and we're trying to keep the fetus stable until someone arrives," the clinic worker said.
 5 The baby was pronounced dead by the time it arrived at the hospital.
 6